 When researching, the influence of the cultural substrate was not specifically studied.
-However, certain similarities in the culture of ethnic groups populated the same areas were discovered.
-For example, we concluded that the Urheimat of the ancient Greeks was in the area, who later was occupied by the northern Germans, and then the ancestors of Ukrainians.
+However, certain similarities in the culture of ethnic groups that populated the same areas were discovered.
+For example, we concluded that the Urheimat of the ancient Greeks was in the area, which later was occupied by the Norsemen, and then the ancestors of Ukrainians.
 The Greek language substrate supports this conclusion.
-However, the confirmation can be found also in the comparison of ethnography of the ancient Greeks and Ukrainians.
+However, the confirmation can be found also in the comparison of the ethnography of the ancient Greeks and Ukrainians.

 The Greek dance Crane from a vase in the Museo Borbonico, Naples.

 For example, both the Greeks and the Ukrainians have wedding folk dances under the same name "Crane".
 Judging by the descriptions in the specialized literature, the dances are very similar (see the article by Anatoly Bogorod on the website "Traditional dances Ukraine").
 If this dance is still known in Scandinavia, then it can be considered a cultural substratum